Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the

 \section{Asymptotic quantum many-body scar states in the DH model under the open boundary conditions}

-Here, we derive the AQMBS state under the OBC with the edge magnetic field.
+Here, we derive the AQMBS state under open boundary conditions (OBC) with the edge magnetic field.
 In the OBC case, we will show that the following states satisfy the conditions of the AQMBS states:

-where $f_j$ is a complex function and satsfies the relation $f_j=-f_{M+1-j}$.
-The condition is necessary for ensuring the orthonormality $\bracket{AS_n}{S_m}=0$.
-Because the QMBS state is an eigenstate of the space inversion operator $\hat{\mathcal{I}}$ and its eigenvalue is $+1$.
+where $\cket{S_{n-1}}$ is the QMBS state with the OBCs [see Eq.~(35) in the main text.], and $f_j$ is a complex function satisfying $f_j=-f_{M+1-j}$, which is sufficient for ensuring the orthonormality $\bracket{AS_n}{S_m}=0$.
+The QMBS state $\cket{S_m}$ is an eigenstate of the space inversion operator $\hat{\mathcal{I}}$ with eigenvalue $+1$.
 From the condition $f_j=-f_{M+1-j}$, the operator $\hat{A}^{\dagger}$ has odd parity under spatial inversion.
 Therefore, we obtain the orthonormality between the QMBS states and $\cket{AS_n}$.
 Here, we choose $f_j=\cos[\pi j/(M+1)]$.
 This function is an eigenfunction of the tight-binding model with Dirichlet boundary conditions \cite{sMartin-Delgato1995}.
 However, this choice is not unique.
 We will see later that $f_j=\cos[\pi(2j-1)/(2M)]$, an eigenfunction of the tight-binding model with Neumann boundary conditions, also gives qualitatively similar results.